After nearly a full year, this Stephen Strasburg 2018 Topps Museum Collection Emerald 1/1 safely arrives at home.

 It looks like the mailer was pressed underneath or behind something, which supports my original assumption.
 The package appears to have signs of rubbing as shown by the abrupt toploader indentation.
 The toploader almost completely penetrated the mailer but kept the card safe.
 The card appears to be unharmed, which is amazing after all these months.
 Granted with a mailer sitting in one place for 10 months, there’s not a whole lot of room for risk.
-Thankfully we don’t see things like tire tracks or packaging tears, which I’ve seen in the past.
+Thankfully we don’t see things like tire tracks, footprints, or packaging tears, which I’ve seen in the past.

 Human error can be frustrating but it’s certainly forgivable when corrected.